 Worth getting out of bed for

 Laguna beach is one long stretch of gloriously golden shoreline.
-1,000 Steps Beach and Victoria Beach are two of the area’s best and are less than a 10-minute drive along the coast.
-California is famous for its surfing and Laguna Beach has plentiful schools where you can book lessons: Toes on the Nose offers semi-private lessons and is home to Lindsay Steinriede, the US Women’s Longboard Champion.
+Once you cross the Pacific Coast Highway, 1,000 Steps Beach and Victoria Beach are two of the area’s best and are less than a 10-minute drive along the coast.
+California is famous for its surfing and Laguna Beach has plentiful schools where you can book lessons: tryLa Vida Laguna, whose intimate sessions are limited to just three students.
 Before hitting the surf, head to Molly Brown’s on the South Coast Highway to buy the latest designer swimwear.
 Hike or drive up to the Top of the World for panoramic views of the Pacific and surrounding mountain ranges.
 Held every summer, the Festival of Arts showcases the work of 140 top local artists.
 Stroll along the makeshift path that winds around the alfresco Sawdust Art Festival; another popular art fair in the area, but with more affordable finds to take home.
 The Laguna Art Museum has a large collection of Californian art from the 19th century right up to the present day.
 While in town, catch a show at the Laguna Playhouse.

 Local institution, Nick’s Laguna Beach is a must for lunch or dinner during your stay.
 The seasonal menu includes fresh salads, grilled seafoods and meaty dishes that’ll make carnivores’ mouths water.
 Favourites include the San Francisco Cioppino stew with jumbo Mexican prawns, salmon, sea bass, Carlsbad mussels and Littleneck clams, and the beer-braised baby-back pork ribs with Nick’s house-recipe barbecue sauce.
 The evolving menu at Sapphire Laguna Restaurant changes seasonally depending on what caught chef Azmin Ghahreman’s eye in the local markets and nearby small farms.
 The menu is inspired by international cuisine and features dishes like Argentinian swordfish, Russian zharkoe (braised beef cheek) and sirloin lamb from Colorado.
 The Deck on Laguna Beach is one of the few waterfront restaurants on this stretch of the Californian shore.
 Take a surf-side table overlooking the ocean and tuck into one of their sharing plates, or see what fresh catches are on the menu that day.